microsoft/Windows-AppConsult-PWALab/Manual/README.md

 We take care of all that in the following tasks.

 ___

 ### Exercise 1 Task 1 - Setup the Contoso Dashboard website locally
 Let's first be sure we can run and debug the Contoso Dashboard website locally.
-1. In the Windows Explorer, create a new local folder like *"C:\PWALab"*.
+1. In the Windows Explorer, create a new local folder like `C:\PWALab`.
 It will be our working folder for the Contoso Dashboard website.
 2. In order to get the source code of the Contoso Dashboard customized website, go to [Windows AppConsult PWALab repository](https://github.com/Microsoft/Windows-AppConsult-PWALab/tree/master/).
 Click on the **releases** tab and download the latest release.
 3. When ready, click on the downloaded file in your browser to open it.